Terre8055/GradeOpenEdu/README.md

 # GradeOpenEdu
-Web Application to enable checking of Grades
+Web Application for checking and calculating grades.